 We now know an FBI agent.

-And uh he goes on to say that the article on spying shows what the FBI was doing was lawful, not nefarious.
+And he goes on to say that the article on spying shows what the FBI was doing was lawful, not nefarious.

-Uh I don't necessarily agree with that conclusion at all.
+I don't necessarily agree with that conclusion at all.

-Uh and the other questions surrounding how many people were spied on, how many spies were involved.
+And the other questions surrounding how many people were spied on, how many spies were involved.

-He says that was the one thing that the New York Times he believes got wrong in a big way.
+He says that was the one thing that the New York Times, he believes, got wrong in a big way.

 James Clapper even acknowledging what the FBI did meets the dictionary definition of spying.